arnemileswinter/godot-tilemap-flowfields/addons/tilemap_flowfields/README.md

 Baking all flow-fields creates huge files, however, and is also not recommended for scenarios where your game map changes dynamically.
 It is recommended to use `$FlowFieldGenerator.calculate_flow_field(to : Vector2)`.
 Only use baked fields if your map is static and fast-paced path-finding is essential.

+The [Baked Example Scene](https://github.com/arnemileswinter/godot-tilemap-flowfields/tree/main/addons/tilemap_flowfields/examples/adhoc) is an example on how to save your baked flow-field as a resource.

 ## Platforms